LANARS

 }

-Here is what's going on in the code snippet above: in case it is a finished transition, the view gets a full proposed size of the parent just as we described above.
-GeometryReader accepts proposed size fully and thus when transition is finished, the background gets a full menu's size as well.
-In case transition started and there is an anchor available, we will set it as a base frame.
+Here is what's going on in the code snippet above in case it is a finished transition, the view gets a full proposed size of the parent just as we described above.
+GeometryReader accepts the proposed size fully and thus when the transition is finished, the background gets a full menu size as well.
+In case the transition starts and there is an anchor available, we will set it as a base frame.

 MenuBackground(colorScheme: colorScheme ?? systemColorScheme)